 Winters in the Wolverine State

-We know Michigan's no stranger to inclement wintertime weather, with some areas receiving more than 200 inches of snow annually.
+We know Michigan's no stranger to extreme winter weather, with some areas receiving more than 200 inches of snow annually.
 Freezing temperatures and heavy snowfall can do a number on your home — including frozen (and potentially burst) pipes, roof damage, and more.

-Luckily, most homeowners insurance companies, including Esurance, provide coverage for damage to your home and belongings caused by the weight of ice, snow, or sleet, burst pipes.
+Luckily, most homeowners insurance companies, including Esurance, provide coverage for damage to your home and belongings caused by burst pipes or the weight of ice, snow, or sleet.
 They also cover a whole host of other hazards.